St Winifred’s Catholic Primary School

 Artefacts boxes for Islam, Judaism, Hinduism, Sikhism, Buddhism, Christian Initiation, Lent/Easter

 There are several hyper-links to www.tere.org on the medium term plans for teachers to use in their lessons.
+All new TWTL (2016 onwards) come with power point presentations and are found in the shared RE folder.
+Other PPT resources made by the coordinators can be found here also.

 Policy On Collective Worship